A simple time coarse graining method for molecular dynamics simulations of liquids: Conclusion

 \section{Conclusion}

 In this work we investigated the possibility of time coarse graining molecular dynamics simulations.
-Similarly to Boltzmann inversion method in spatial coarse graining, which begins with a free energy called potential of mean force $V^{mf}(r)=-kT log (g(r))$, we tested the effect of a generalized potential of mean force that uses the distinct part of the Van Hove correlation function with a characteristic time different from zero $V^{gmf}(r,\Delta t)=-kT log (G_{d}(r,\Delta t)/\rho)$.
-We found that the short range part of that generalized mean force potential follows a quadratic law of the form: \\
+Similarly to Boltzmann inversion method in spatial coarse graining, which begins with a free energy called potential of mean force $V^{mf}(r)=-kT log (g(r))$, we tested the effect of a generalized potential of mean force procedure that uses the distinct part of the Van Hove correlation function with a characteristic time different from zero $V^{gmf}(r,\Delta t)=-kT log (G_{d}(r,\Delta t)/\rho)$.
+We found that the short range part of $V^{gmf}(r,\Delta t)$ follows { a quadratic law.
+We then defined our effective potential with a quadratic law at short range, replacing the short range wall of the Lennard-Jones potential with a quadratic law and keeping the original Lennard-Jones potential at larger ranges.
+Our effective potential is then defined by a single cutoff parameter $R$ that separates the quadratic law from the original potential, with the conditions that the potential and force are continuous at that point.
+We then tested that very simple time coarse grained modeling} and found that it actually leads approximately to the same dynamics as the original potential with a much larger time step.